leungjch/leungjch.github.io/README.md

 I template my resume data in YAML, a human-readable "markup" language.
 I used the Gatsby plugin `gatsby-transformer-yaml` to fetch the data via GraphQL queries, which I render in my pages.

 To write blog posts and post my notes, I used `gatsby-transformer-remark`, which parses Markdown files.
-The `gatsby-remark-katex` allows for KaTeX math integration, which is a must have for notes.
+The plugin `gatsby-remark-katex` allows for KaTeX math integration, which is a must have for notes.
+I used the plugin `gatsby-remark-prism` to enable syntax highlighting for code in my notes/articles.

 I deploy the website with `npm run deploy`, which creates a build on the `master` branch.
 I store the source code on the `source` branch.
 I registered the [justinleung.me](https://justinleung.me) domain on NameCheap, which gives out a free 1-year .me domain to students.